appvia/krane/README.md

 The following nodes are created in the Graph for the relevant RBAC objects:

 * `Psp`       - A PSP node containing attributes around the pod security policy.
+Only applicable when working with K8s < 1.25.
 * `Rule`      - Rule node represents access control rule around Kubernetes resources.
 * `Role`      - Role node represents a given Role or ClusterRole. `kind` attribute defines type of role.
 * `Subject`   - Subject represents all possible actors in the cluster (`kind`: User, Group and ServiceAccount)